 - Race

 - Familial Status

 - Disability

 - Ancestry

 - National Origin

 - Color

 - Religion

 - Age, as defined by Chicago Fair Housing Regulations

-- Sex
+- Gender

-- K. During the screening process, Management staff performing the review will consider the following before rejection of any application:
+- Sexual Orientation

-- 1. If Management receives negative screening information on an applicant, Management will contact the applicant and set up a second meeting to determine whether mitigating circumstances exist that make it possible to approve the application.
+K. Consideration of Mitigating Circumstances:

-- 2. If an applicant fails to satisfy the Screening Criteria and there is no evidence of mitigating circumstances, Management will reject the application.
-If an applicant is eligible and passes the Screening Criteria, Management will accept the applicant subject to the availability of units.
+- 1. If Management receives negative screening information on an applicant, applicant may contact Management and set up a second meeting to determine whether mitigating circumstances exist that make it possible to approve the application. - 2.
+If an applicant fails to satisfy the Screening Criteria and there is no evidence of mitigating circumstances satisfactory to Management, Management will reject the application.